 Rethink The Ranking Game

 Amazon is intimidating.
 They have more marketing budget, more links, and more pages than most companies could ever hope to create.
-However, their very size can make them vulnerable, and with the right strategies, smaller niche websites can outrank Amazon.
+Amazon has created quite a few tools and options that can definitely help grow small businesses, such as their Amazon Giveaways, but for many e-commerce sites, ranking above Amazon is a major goal to increase sales.
+What you have to understand about Amazon, however, is that their very size can make them vulnerable, and with the right strategies, smaller niche websites can outrank Amazon.

 Amazon’s strategy is to provide access to an extremely large number of products.
 This broad approach also means that their strategy stretches thin in places.
 If you can challenge them in areas where they are vulnerable it is very possible to outrank Amazon pages.

-Our Ecommerce SEO expert advise below will show you the 5 weaknesses in the Amazon dragon’s armor.
+Our Ecommerce SEO expert advice below will show you the 5 weaknesses in the Amazon dragon’s armor.

 The 5 Secrets To Outranking Amazon